BlacRyu/Questie-Epoch/README.md

   4. MikeDelta95 - 41 submissions
   5. mijagaming08-png - 40 submissions

+## ⚠️ Important: Ongoing Database Maintenance
+**This is a living project with continuous improvements!**
+- **Database maintenance is ongoing** - We're constantly updating and improving quest data
+- **Bugs may still exist** - Some quests may display incorrectly or have missing information
+- **Your reports matter** - Please submit bug reports via [GitHub Issues](https://github.com/trav346/Questie-Epoch/issues)
+- **Be patient** - Project Epoch has modified thousands of vanilla quests, and we're working through them systematically
+- **Help us imporove!** - Enable data collection (`/qdc enable`) to automatically contribute to database improvements

 ## 🗺️ New Features

 ### Level-Appropriate Quest Filtering
-- Map now only shows quests you can realistically obtain and complete
+- **Fixed bug** Map now only shows quests you can realistically obtain and complete
-- Most erroneous quests should no longer appear in wrong locations or for inappropriate levels
+- **FIxed Bug** Most erroneous quests should no longer appear in wrong locations or for inappropriate levels
-- Cleaner map with only relevant quests for your level
+- **Fixed Bug** Cleaner map with only relevant quests for your level

 ### Smart Quest Data Export
 - **Automatic Pagination**: Large submissions automatically split into multiple pages